omnit3a/Hypersquit-Official/README.md

 The Arguments string is on line 261 of "Main.java"

 # Memory
-The memory of this version of BISQUIT has 255 addresses builtin, but it can be expanded by simply adding to the "compMemory" int array.
+The memory of this version of Hypersquit has 255 addresses builtin, but it can be expanded by simply adding to the "compMemory" int array.

-# Benefits of using BISQUIT
+# Benefits of using Hypersquit
-Currently, BISQUIT only has two purposes.
+Currently, Hypersquit only has two purposes.
 The first is to make a langauge that can very easily have modifications made of it, the second is for it to be a fun project for me to make.

 # TODO (In order of urgency)